To fully understand the Minion and Snake method for a charcoal grill I have to explain what they are and the basic difference between the two.

 A smaller grill will not hold enough coal and needs to be opened more to add charcoal.

-There is also the problem with many smokers that they are not air tight enough.
-This cause air leaks and will cause the coals to burn a lot faster.
+There is also the problem with many smokers they are not air-tight enough.
+This causes air leaks and will cause the coals to burn a lot faster.
 An airtight smoker will be more efficient with the charcoal of course.

-You can use the minion method fairly easy on an offset smoker and I found a video that explains it better than I can.
+You can use the minion method fairly easily on an offset smoker and I found a video that explains it better than I can.